Matt Mead

-Matthew Hansen Mead (born March 11, 1962) is an Wyoming attorney, businessman, and politician who served as the 32nd Governor of Wyoming from 2011 to 2019.
+Matthew Hansen Mead (born March 11, 1962) is an American attorney, businessman, and politician who served as the 32nd governor of Wyoming from 2011 to 2019.
 A member of the Republican Party, he previously was the United States Attorney for the District of Wyoming from 2001 to 2007.

 Early life and career

-Mead, the son of Peter Bradford Mead and Mary Elisabeth Hansen Mead, was born and reared in Jackson, Wyoming.
+Mead, the son of Peter Bradford Mead and Mary Elisabeth Hansen Mead, was born and raised in Jackson, Wyoming.
 Mead graduated in 1984 with a bachelor's degree in radio/television from Trinity University in San Antonio, Texas where he was a member of the Bengal Lancer fraternity among other pursuits.
 He earned a J.D. degree from the University of Wyoming College of Law at Laramie.
 After law school, he served as a county and federal prosecutor and also practiced in a private law firm.

 U.S. Attorney

 In 2001, Mead was appointed United States Attorney for the District of Wyoming by President George W. Bush.
 He served until June 2007, when he resigned to seek the Senate seat vacated by the death of fellow Republican Craig L. Thomas.
 His resignation was required under the Hatch Act of 1939.

-In accordance with Wyoming state law, the Republican Party selected the three candidates from which Democratic Governor Dave Freudenthal could make his selection.
+In accordance with Wyoming state law, the Republican Party selected the three candidates from which Democratic governor Dave Freudenthal could make his selection.
 On the third ballot, the Republican State Central Committee, by fourteen votes, eliminated Mead from consideration.
 Freudenthal chose State Senator John Barrasso; the others he considered were former State Treasurer Cynthia Lummis of Cheyenne and former Republican State Chairman and lobbyist Tom Sansonetti, who had been an aide to Thomas.

 Governor

 2010 election

-In 2010, Mead won the Republican gubernatorial primary with 30,272 votes, defeating State Auditor Rita Meyer, who polled 29,558 votes, despite Meyer's endorsement by former Alaska Governor Sarah Palin.
-Fort Bridger rancher Ron Micheli finished third, with 27,592 votes; State House Speaker Colin M. Simpson finished fourth with 16,673 votes.
+In 2010, Mead won the Republican gubernatorial primary with 30,272 votes, defeating State Auditor Rita Meyer, who polled 29,558 votes, despite Meyer's endorsement by former Alaska governor Sarah Palin.
+Fort Bridger rancher Ron Micheli finished third (27,592 votes) and State House Speaker Colin M. Simpson was fourth (16,673 votes).

 With Freudenthal not running for a third term, because of term limits, Mead was a heavy favorite in the general election; Wyoming is heavily Republican.

 Mead's campaign emphasized his support for gun rights.
 He opposed gay marriage and abortion, but stated that there should be exceptions to allow an abortion when the woman's health or life is at stake and in cases of rape and incest.
-On November 2, 2010, Mead easily defeated Leslie Petersen, the former chairwoman of the Wyoming Democratic Party, receiving 72% of the vote to Petersen's 25%.
+On November 2, 2010, Mead easily defeated Leslie Petersen, the former chairwoman of the Wyoming Democratic Party, receiving 65.68% of the vote to Petersen's 22.94%.